tj-tusharjain/azure-compute-docs/articles/virtual-machines/maintenance-and-updates.md

 When VM impacting maintenance is required it will almost always be completed through a VM pause for less than 10 seconds.
 In rare circumstances, no more than once every 18 months for general purpose VM sizes, Azure uses a mechanism that will pause the VM for about 30 seconds.
 After any pause operation the VM clock is automatically synchronized upon resume.

 Memory-preserving maintenance works for more than 90 percent of Azure VMs.
-It doesn't work for G, L, N, and H series (for more information on which sizes support or not, please review the [virtual machine sizes specs](./sizes/overview.md).
+It doesn't work for G, L, N, and H series.
+For more information, see [which VM sizes support memory-preserving maintenance](./sizes/overview.md).
 Azure increasingly uses live-migration technologies and improves memory-preserving maintenance mechanisms to reduce the pause durations.

 These maintenance operations that don't require a reboot are applied one fault domain at a time.
 They stop if they receive any warning health signals from platform monitoring tools.
 Maintenance operations that do not require a reboot may occur simultaneously in paired regions or Availability Zones.
 For a given change, the deployment are mostly sequenced across Availability Zones and across Region pairs, but there can be overlap at the tail.